viewzavr/vr-cinema/local_data_server/README.md

 # I-AUTOCLOSE-SERVER
 Count clients and close server? // Ws

-# I-AUTOOPEN-ONCE-SCENE
+# F-AUTOOPEN-ONE-SCENE
-If there is only 1 scene, auto open it instead of listing?
+If there is only 1 scene, auto open it instead of listing.

-# I-SAVE-THUMBS
-Together with viewzavr-player.json, save thumb files.

-# I-KEEP-HISTORY
-Maybe, keep a history of viewzavr-player.json.
-Maybe in separate files, or maybe in 1 big file (including thumbs?)
+Clarified: open scene, only if data.csv is located in dir.
+Else, start scan and show even 0 or 1 scenes, but always in listing mode;